-- " GEOG-CAST-POST-WMST 2245H: The Social and Political Economy of Contemporary Canadian Immigration (see Canadian Studies) - " GEOG 2310H: Geography of Recreation Examines the concepts, contexts, and methods for studying recreation geography, including historical and theoretical perspectives on recreation; the demand for recreation; the supply of land, facilities, and services for recreation; and the economic, environmental, and social impacts of recreation and tourism.
-Prerequisite: GEOG 1030H. - " GEOG-ERSC 2401H: Environmental Geology (Sc) Environmental geology examines the interactions between society and the geologic environment.
+- " GEOG-ERSC 2090H: Introduction to Geographical Information Systems (Sc) Introduces the fundamentals of GIS technology and applications.
+The essentials of GIS structural components, spatial data models, and the analytical GIS operations on such data models are examined in detail.
+Experience with GIS analysis is gained through laboratory exercises.
+Prerequisite: One of GEOG 1030H or 1040H or 1050H; or ERSC 1000Y; or both ERSC 1010H and 1020H; or both BIOL 1020H and 1030H.
+Elementary or intermediate-level experience with microcomputers and their operating systems is desirable. - " GEOG-CAST-POST-WMST 2245H: The Social and Political Economy of Contemporary Canadian Immigration (see Canadian Studies) - " GEOG 2310H: Geography of Recreation Examines the concepts, contexts, and methods for studying recreation geography, including historical and theoretical perspectives on recreation; the demand for recreation; the supply of land, facilities, and services for recreation; and the economic, environmental, and social impacts of recreation and tourism.
+Prerequisite: GEOG 1030H. - " GEOG-ERST 2320H: Lands and Environments of the Circumpolar North Explores the lands and environments that define the Circumpolar region and identifies the key issues involving interaction between humans and their environments, examining climate change and its impacts on landscapes, biodiversity, and ecological systems.
+Provides a broad foundation for the study of circumpolar peoples, economies, landscapes, communities, and adaptation to climate change. - " GEOG-ERST 2330H: Changing Resources of the Circumpolar North Provides students with an in-depth understanding of the key issues which define the future of resources and resource use in the Circumpolar North.
+Focuses upon the challenges of resource management for governments and communities, and assesses the potential conflicts derived from resource use.
+Prerequisite: GEOG 1045H and GEOG-ERST 2320H or permission of the instructor. - " GEOG-ERSC 2401H: Environmental Geology (Sc) Environmental geology examines the interactions between society and the geologic environment.
 This course begins with an introduction to the fundamental geologic processes and Earth materials, and then focuses on the most pressing geological issues of today, including fossil fuel and mineral extraction, natural hazards, climate change, water resources, and waste disposal.
 Prerequisite: GEOG 1040H.
 Excludes GEOG 2400Y. - " GEOG 2460H: The Global Climate System (Sc) A study of the physical elements of the global climate system.
 Deals with global and synoptic climatic processes including the structure of the atmosphere, radiation, atmospheric dynamics, general circulation, and the oceans.
 These concepts are applied to an introduction to the problem of climatic change and its prediction.
 Prerequisite: GEOG 1040H or ERSC 1000Y or both ERSC 1010H and 1020H. - " GEOG-IDST-ANTH-SAFS-SOCI 2500H: The World Food System (see International Development Studies) - " GEOG-ERST 2510H: Qualitative Methods in Geography and Environmental Studies Focuses on social science methods used in geographical and environmental research contexts.
 Methods examined include surveys, content analysis, interviews, focus groups, participatory action research, and community-based research.
-Prerequisite: ERSC 1000Y or both ERSC 1010H and 1020H; or minimum of 60% in GEOG 1030H and in one of GEOG 1040H or 1050H. - " GEOG-ERSC 2530H: Water Resources (Sc) Uses case studies to examine the principles and processes that control the distribution and uses of water at global, continental, and watershed scales.
-Prerequisite: GEOG 1040H and one of GEOG 1030H or ERSC 1000Y or both ERSC 1010H and 1020H. - " GEOG 2540H: Process Geomorphology (Sc) Addresses a selection of sedimentary processes that create a variety of features observed at the surface of the earth.
-Emphasis is placed upon understanding and quantifying sediment production and transport.
-This knowledge is then extended to the interpretation of arid, coastal, and fluvial landforms.
-Prerequisite: GEOG 1040H or ERSC 1000Y or both ERSC 1010H and 1020H.
+Prerequisite: ERSC 1000Y or both ERSC 1010H and 1020H: or minimum of 60% in GEOG 1030H and in one of GEOG 1040H or 1050H. - " GEOG-ERSC 2530H: Water Resources (Sc) Uses case studies to examine the principles and processes that control the distribution and uses of water at global, continental, and watershed scales.
+Prerequisite: GEOG 1040H and one of GEOG 1030H or ERSC 1000Y or both ERSC 1010H and 1020H.